12 Jul Instinctually Intact

 More

 And when I was hitchhiking, I almost never had problems.
 Except that one time.
 Where the guy kept telling me what he wanted me to do.
 But he kept driving.
 And we were in a car in city traffic, not in a semi on the interstate.
 I just kept refusing.
-And got out.
-As quickly as possible.
+And got out, as quickly as possible.
 I felt my own strength.
 It felt like I had an option to say no and make it stick.

 Why?
 Instinct